dvdmtw98/blog/Post Vault/articles/2021-03-30-overthewire-bandit-level-32-level-33.md

 uid=11033(bandit33) gid=11032(bandit32) groups=11032(bandit32)
 ```

-From the above we can confirm that we indeed have currently are bandit33.
+From the above, we can confirm that we indeed have currently are bandit33.

-Lets cat the password file to get the password for bandit33
+Let us cat the password file to get the password for bandit33

 ```
 $ cat /etc/bandit_pass/bandit33